 A beautiful deck wraps around the front of the lodge, complete with Adirondack chairs.
-A small pathway winds its way from the lodge down to the brook where most hikers take a dip at the end of a long day on the trails, as there are no showers at the lodge (there is fresh, clean drinking water from a few taps, including the bathroom, but the toilets are outhouse style).
+A small pathway winds its way from the lodge down to the brook.
+Most hikers take a dip in the stream at the end of a long day on the trails as there are no showers at the lodge.
+There is fresh, clean drinking water from a few taps, including the bathroom, but the toilets are outhouse style.

 During the busy summer months of July and August, 3 staff members take care of the lodge full time.
 Not only do they handle the basic cleaning and upkeep duties of the lodge but they also cook all the meals for the guests!
 The cost to stay overnight includes 3 meals, breakfast and dinner being served fresh at the lodge and a packed lunch to take hiking with you.

 Now I don’t mind bringing in my own food and cooking it but let me tell you, after a long day hiking its a nice treat to have someone else do the cooking and cleaning!
 These staff members are amazing as they hike in all the food, prepare it, serve it and clean up afterwards.
 In the off season hikers must bring in their own food and do their own cooking in the large communal kitchen.